bregman-arie/devops-exercises/topics/linux/README.md

 <details>
 <summary>Which file stores users passwords?
 Is it visible for everyone?</summary><br>

 `/etc/shadow` file holds the passwords of the users in encryted format.
-NO, it is only visble to the `root` user
+NO, it is only visible to the `root` user
 </details>

 <details>